arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

 #### Kafka Connect REST API

+> Note : In distributed mode, the REST API is the primary interface to the cluster.
+Requests can be made from any edge node and the  REST API automatically forwards requests.

 - Use the below REST API calls from any edge node to verify of Kafka Connect is working as expected on both the nodes

 ```